jpiwek/usb_t1s_bridge/software/install/README.md

 ![](images/win_install_1.png)

-3. Go to Control Panel -> Network and Sharing Center to configure the LAN876x
+3. Go to Control Panel -> Network and Internet ->Network Connections to configure the LAN876x Phy
 ![](images/win_install_2.png)

 * if the driver was in Step 1 was properly installed, a new "10Base-T1S USB Adaptor" Ethernet interface is listed